cbrandolino/log/books.md

 ## August 2018

+- The Hedgehog and the Fox, Isaiah Berlin, 4
+- Picnic Comma Lightning, Laurence Scott, 3
-- The Gift of Fear, Gavin De Becker, 4.5
+- The Gift of Fear, Gavin De Becker, 4

 ## July 2018